Scoot Henderson

 Sterling "Scoot" Henderson (born February 3, 2004) is an American professional basketball player for the Portland Trail Blazers of the National Basketball Association (NBA).
 He played for Carlton J. Kell High School in his hometown of Marietta, Georgia, where he was a five-star recruit.
 At age 17, Henderson signed with the NBA G League Ignite after graduating early from high school and became the youngest player in G League history.
 In his second season, he was selected as a captain of the G League Next Up Game.
-Henderson was drafted with the 3rd pick in the 2023 NBA draft by the Portland Trail Blazers.
+Henderson was drafted with the 3rd pick in the 2023 NBA draft by the Trail Blazers.

 Early life

 Henderson was born in Marietta, Georgia, to Chris and Crystal Henderson.
 His father is a coach and trainer, and his mother is a healthcare administrator.
 His parents run the training facility Next Play 360° in Marietta, where they moved from Hempstead, New York, shortly before Henderson's birth.
 He is the second youngest of seven siblings, including three sisters who played NCAA Division I basketball, and was nicknamed "Scoot" or "Scoota" because of how he would scoot across the floor as a baby.